 - And only use sleeping aids for short periods of time.
 “If you have ongoing insomnia, it’s best to talk to your doctor,” says Dr. Foldvary-Shaefer.

 5. Don’t nap too long

 If you like to take a nap every day, try limiting them to 10 or 15 minutes.
 That makes it easier to hit the ground running when you wake up.
 Napping too long or too often can have a negative effect on sleep patterns and cause sleep inertia, which is the feeling of grogginess or disorientation we experience after waking from a deep sleep.

-Working non-traditional shifts interferes with your body’s internal clock and can result in sleep trouble.
-Attack the problem by following a regular bedtime routine and making your environment conducive to sleep by keeping your bedroom dark, cool and quiet.
-Go to bed immediately after work and let people know what hours you work and when you will be sleeping, so they know when to leave you alone.
+“Keep your bedroom dark, cool and quiet, and let the people in your life know what hours you work and when you will be sleeping, so they know when to leave you alone,” Dr. Foldvary-Shaefer suggests.